 However, regardless of the etiology, the adrenal crisis is an acute complication of adrenal insufficiency.
 There are several causes of adrenal insufficiency which can be broken down into primary, secondary, tertiary as well as glucocorticoid-induced.
-While the most common cause of the adrenal crisis is a sudden withdrawal of long-term corticosteroid therapy (usually greater than 4 weeks), there are many other clinically important and often missed etiologies that can lead to significant mortality.
+While the most common cause of the adrenal crisis is a sudden withdrawal of long-term corticosteroid therapy (usually more than 5 mg prednisone and greater than 4 weeks), there are many other clinically important and often missed etiologies that can lead to significant mortality.

 Because the adrenal crisis is rarely an independent process, the differential diagnosis may be very broad depending on the presentation and underlying etiology.
 While altered mental status, abdominal pain, nausea vomiting, fever, among others are all common presenting symptoms.
 Hypotension is usually the most significant.
-In a patient with these symptoms and known adrenal insufficiency, adrenal crisis should be the top differential.
+In a patient with these symptoms and known adrenal insufficiency, the adrenal crisis should be the top differential.
 However, there should be further investigation to determine the precipitating cause of the adrenal crisis whether that is sepsis, infection, trauma, physical or emotional stress, myocardial infarction, and so forth.
 In a patient with no known adrenal pathology who presents with hypotension that is refractory to fluid administration, vasopressor support, and appropriate management otherwise, the diagnosis of adrenal crisis should be considered and adequately ruled out.

-Even with proper recognition and treatment, adrenal crisis may result in death.
+Even with proper recognition and treatment, the adrenal crisis may result in death.
 Other complications may include seizures, arrhythmias, coma, etc. due to electrolyte abnormalities such as hyponatremia, hyperkalemia, and hypoglycemia.
 Hypotension may lead to hypoperfusion and organ failure as well.
-However many other complications may arise secondary to the precipitating disease or event.
+However, many other complications may arise secondary to the precipitating disease or event.

 A critical care evaluation and consultation is needed in these patients as many of them will present with hypotension, altered mental status, and cardiovascular collapse.
 The severity of their presentations will often necessitate a higher level of care and monitoring which may include vasopressors, fluids, antibiotics and further management depending on the precipitating etiology of the adrenal crisis.
 Once the diagnosis of adrenal crisis is suspected, an endocrinology consultation should be obtained to confirm the diagnosis or to tailor the proper administration of corticosteroids further as well as to manage any underlying endocrine disorders.

-An adrenal crisis should be suspected in patients presenting with acute shock that that is refractory to adequate fluid resuscitation and vasopressors.
+An adrenal crisis should be suspected in patients presenting with an acute shock that that is refractory to adequate fluid resuscitation and vasopressors.